Supreme Court humors itself as it considers whether Jack Daniel's can stop a dog toy company from parodying its brand

 Depending on how they rule, the justices could strip away some trademark protections by giving entities cover to legally use registered marks not belonging to them so long as they do so in a way that expresses humor.

 A district court ruled in favor of Jack Daniel's, finding that the toy infringed on the distiller's trademark.
-But an appeals court later sided with VIP Products, invoking a court-created test used to determine whether a potential trademark infringement in non-commercial instances enjoys constitutional protection.
+But an appeals court later sided with VIP Products, invoking the so-called Rogers Test.

 The court said VIP's use of Jack Daniel's trademark was non-commercial and that because it was done humorously for an "expressive work," it's protected by the First Amendment.